Annual Gynecological Exams in the Greater Boston Area

 - Are you sexually active?

-What Should I Expect During my Annual Exam?
+What to Expect During Your Annual Gynecological Exam

 The pelvic exam only lasts a few minutes and the exam itself doesn’t hurt.
 Most physicians will explain the process before beginning the exam, asking questions throughout the process is encouraged.
 The pelvic exam consists of the following steps: